nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Multidimensional Arrays - Exercise/Jagged Array Manipulator/README.md

 	"Add {row} {column} {value}" - add {value} to the element at the given indexes, if they are valid.
 	"Subtract {row} {column} {value}" - subtract {value} from the element at the given indexes, if they are valid.
 	"End" - print the final state of the matrix (all elements separated by a single space) and stop the program.

+## Input:

+	On the first line, you will receive the number of rows of the matrix - integer N.
+	On the next N lines, you will receive each row – sequence of integers, separated by a single space {value} will always be an integer number.
+	Then you will be receiving commands until reading "End".